bash-bastion/bash-object/docs/motivation.md

 global_object=()
 ```

-The `%q` probably isn't needed (it was originally there because the implementation previously used `eval`), but it's still there as of this writting
+The `%q` probably isn't needed (it was originally there because the implementation previously used `eval`), but it's still there as of this writing